TianLin0509/DNN_detection_via_keras/README.md

 # DNN_detection_via_keras
 The implementation of **Power of Deep Learning for Channel Estimation and Signal Detection** in OFDM Systems using keras.
 I tried my best to simplify the codes, so that everyone can follow it easily.
 The original tensorflow version codes can be referred to [here](https://github.com/haoyye/OFDM_DNN).

+# First
+Some common problems are answered in the issue，hopefully it can help you.
+Besides, if this work helps you, please kindly star or fork the repo to support me.

+中国学生可以直接邮件中文讨论，非常欢迎。

 # Requirement
 tensorflow-gpu >= 1.12.0